YiJung/s2i2_2015/README.md

+#README markdown practice

-This is a project for s2i2, day 2, teaching git.
+- This is a project for s2i2, day 2, teaching git.